User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Discussion

 \textbf{Health conditions.} Chronic diseases impose diverse physical, psychological, and mental effects on individuals \cite{harvey2012future, di2019chronic}.
 Research has shown that changes in health conditions over time for those with chronic diseases significantly affect their use of technology, a crucial subject that remains underexplored \cite{paymal2024good}.
 Health conditions played a critical role in shaping attribute preferences.
 Participants in good health prioritize controllability, reflecting a preference for autonomy, while those in poor health emphasize small-scale adaptations and caregiver involvement, indicating a need for support and precision (See Figure \ref{fig:tradeoff}).
 The design of mHealth technology frequently does not account for the fluctuation of mHealth conditions \cite{paymal2024good,mack2022chronically}, and most research tends to focus on a single chronic condition, despite the increasing prevalence of multimorbidity over time \cite{islam2014multimorbidity, sockolow2021integrative}.
-To accommodate participants with diverse health conditions, it is essential to tailor adaptations.
-For healthy users, emphasizing controllability is crucial through customization settings, manual override functionalities, and interfaces that allow users to fine-tune their experiences. and for some frequent In contrast, designs such as the simplicity of design modifications on a small scale and straightforward caregiver access for supervision and assistance offer advantages to those with poor health.
-Since health conditions change over time, mHealth applications should include dynamic adaptation mechanisms that modify features according to current health conditions.
+These findings suggest that adaptations should be tailored to accommodate users with diverse health conditions.
+For individuals in relatively good health, emphasizing controllability—through customization settings, manual override functionalities, and interfaces that allow users to fine‑tune their experiences—may better support autonomy.
+In contrast, the observed preferences of participants in poorer health indicate greater benefit from simple, small‑scale design modifications and straightforward caregiver access for supervision and assistance.
+As health conditions can change over time, these results further suggest that mHealth applications should incorporate dynamic adaptation mechanisms that adjust features in response to users’ current health status.